nex3/marmalade/doc/api.7.md

 Packages are represented as objects with the following fields:

 * `name`: The string name of the package.
+* `owners`: A list of names of users who have the right to post updates for the package.
+* `created`: The date and time the package was created, as a timestamp integer.
+* `versions`: A list of version objects containing data about an individual package version.
+These are ordered reverse-chronologically, meaning that the first version is the current one.

+In turn, version objects have the following fields:

+* `name`: The same as the package name.
 * `description`: A single-line description of the package, taken from the header line for Elisp packages.
 * `commentary`: An optional longer description of the package, taken from